sjl/.plan/README.markdown

 least a week, so I can graph it and be sad.
 Adjusted my `marks` thing to go to my Syncthing dir.

+Sped up my shell prompt by wrapping the Mercurial prompt in a basic `.hg` existence check.
+Had to relearn how to write a fish function.

 BS521.